Last updated: December 1, 2014

 The Philippines consumes a small fraction of the gasoline used by most other countries in the ranking.
-Average daily income is $8.04.
-It takes 56 percent of a day's wages to buy a gallon of gas.
+Average daily income is $7.98.
+It takes 55 percent of a day's wages to buy a gallon of gas.

-The Finnish record on the race track is no less excessive.
+The Finnish record on the racetrack is no less excessive.
 Finns have won the World Rally championships more than any other country and have won more Formula One championships proportional to their population than any other nationality.

 The Saudis sit atop two enormously valuable bodies of liquid: oil and water.
 Both are being pumped to the surface at unsustainable rates.